 Southpaw isn't the rags-to-riches tale it seems to be when opening to a boxing champion who came from nothing.

-While attending a fundraiser ball, Billy Hope's wife—his anchor for all his fights—is suddenly shot and killed.
+While Billy Hope (played by Jake Gyllenhaal) is attending a fundraiser ball, his wife (played by Rachel McAdams) is suddenly shot and killed.
 The fear in her eyes while asking "Am I okay?" is raw enough to make any viewer weep, and Billy spends the rest of the movie trying to recover.

 10. A Ghost Story (2017)

-The plot to A Ghost Story is very simple: a man dies in a car accident, then watches his wife grieve him as a ghost.
+The plot to A Ghost Story is very simple: a man dies in a car accident, becomes a ghost, and watches his wife grieve him.